wandb/slate/source/includes/_logging.md

   torch.save(model.state_dict(), 'model')

-  run.history.add({"loss": train_loss, "val_loss": test_loss})
+  wandb.log({"loss": train_loss, "val_loss": test_loss})
 ```

 The history object is used to track metrics that change as the model trains.
 You can access
-a mutable dictionary of metrics via `run.history.row`.
+a mutable dictionary of metrics via `wandb.run.history.row`.
 The row will be saved and a new row created when
-`run.history.add` is called.
-For simplicity, you can call run.history.add and pass in a dictionary of all the metrics you would like to save.
+`wandb.run.history.add` is called.
+For simplicity, you can call `wandb.log` and pass in a dictionary of all the metrics you would like to save.

 ### Context Manager